 THE HOLOGRAM OF THE MOON

-As the photo below shows, the hologram of the moon is now completed as of 2 May 2011.
+As the photo shows, the hologram of the moon is now completed as of 2 May 2011.
 It was shot onto a Harman HoloFX holographic glass plate, using a HeNe laser and LCD panel for image generation.
 It is difficult to properly photograph a laser transmission hologram (the laser light saturates the camera sensor), so the actual image, in person, looks better and has more detail than the photo here shows:

 The above photo shows a poster that I have created for the Hologram of the Moon project.
-It is a graphical celebration of creating the most unique images of the full moon in the world.
+It is a graphical celebration of creating the most unique image of the full moon in the world.

 If you would like one of the hologram of the moon posters, you can download one to print out:

 Here is your FREE Hologram of the Moon Poster(s), both sizes are suitable for printing and framing:

 Download Moon Poster (16 x 20-inch)